firojbabu452/Ecommerce-Microservice-EKS-GithubActions/README.md

 ---

-## Series Structure
+## Project flow Structure

-### Part 1 — System Design Foundations
+### System Design Foundations
 [`docs/part1-system-design.md`](docs/part1-system-design.md)

-We start with system design concepts specifically for cloud and DevOps.
+i start with system design concepts specifically for cloud and DevOps.
 This is important whether you're a beginner, intermediate, or senior engineer — because companies don't choose tools randomly.
 They think about architecture patterns, deployment strategies, scalability, reliability, and cost tradeoffs.

-We cover 12 core system design pillars used in modern DevOps architectures, and connect each one directly to something running in this project.

 ---

-### Part 2 — Understanding the Workflow
+### Understanding the Workflow
 [`docs/part2-workflow.md`](docs/part2-workflow.md)

 Before writing any code or deployment configs, you need to understand how the entire system flows: